sandeepvenkataram/NGS_snakemake/README.md

 This pipeline starts with raw FASTQ files and generates a single VCF containing variants that pass quality filters.

-Example FASTQ data should be downloaded from NCBI SRA and stored in FASTQ_Input/
+Example FASTQ data should be downloaded from NCBI SRA and stored in FASTQ_Input/.
+I recommend using the fasterq-dump tool from the sra-toolkit available from NCBI.

     SRR15034727